aviadevelops/FlightSimulator/README.md

 * Visual Studio 2019

 ### Compiling and Running
-1. Download this repository
+1. Download this repository.
 2. Make sure the settings file ("playback_small.xml") is located in the correct directory (flightGear/data/protocols).
 3. Open "FlightSimulator.sln" in Visual studio and build the project.
 4. Run the app and you will see the home screen - load the .exe file which propably locate at FlightSimulator/bin/Debug/FlightSimulator.exe
 5. Load the chosen anomaly detection algorithm, for exmaple a Linear regression or a minimum enclosing circle.
 This algorithm must be a .dll file!
+6. Make sure that the uploaded algorithm has a learn-normal() + detect() + returnShape() + getGraphName() methods.
+7. Make sure that the .dll file name is exactly the same as the class name of the uploaded algorithm.
-6. Load the csv tain file
+9. Load the csv train file.
-7. Load the test csv file
+10. Load the csv test file.
-8. Press the play button
+11. Press the play button .

 ### Additional Links
 * [UML diagram](UML.pdf)